dlashinsky/GA-Project-1/README.md

    (Example shown below)

         4a.
-Additional strech goal related to thi:  To add a button to the main game play page and functionality where a user may be able to "skip" a product as a way to get an advantage.
+Additional strech goal related to this:  To add a button to the main game play page and functionality where a user may be able to "skip" a product as a way to get an advantage.
 They could be redirected to this page of buttons where they would choose a different category and a random product would then populate in place of the previous one.
 Of course it would come a price of their total tallied points as well.

 ![category choice](imgs/category-choice-page.png)